-B. Use corrective of fire extinguisher & control fire with the help of essential workers.
+Dille constitut of fire authorities of the contraction of the contract I 1 B. Use corrective of fire extinguisher & control fire with the help of essential workers.
 C. In case of gas release use safety kit to control the same.
 D. Ask IC / SMC for mutual-aid external aid if necessary.
-E. Act as alarm raiser 9 Medical arrangements Incharge Before Emergency 1.Putting permanent notice for location of first-aid center, dispensary, ambulance room.
+E. Act as alarm raiser 9 Medical arrangements In- Before Emergency charge 1.Putting permanent notice for location of first-aid center, dispensary, ambulance room.
 2. Checking adequacy of area of first aid center for the organization and advice management accordingly.
 3. Ensuring availability of first aid medicines, antidotes and staff.
 4. Maintaining health record including blood-group information of all the workers.
 5. Leasing with Hospital / Doctors in the vicinity.
-During Emergency A. With the help of first aids give first aid to victims.
+3 During Emergency A. With the help of first aids give first aid to victims.
 B. Arrange hospitalization of call doctors at site as per need.
 C. Act as alarm raiser.
 D. Arranging outside shelters before emergency.
-10 In charge of transport and evacuation arrangement 1.
-Keeping ready company's Vehicle.
-2. Keeping readies, a list with address & phone nos. of public transport companies offering vehicles for men and goods.
-3. Informing transporters to send vehicles and using own vehicles.
-4. Informing "Mutual-aid-companies "about transport requirements 5.
-Arranging medicines, food clothing etc., at outside shelters, during emergency.
-6. Act as alarm raiser 11 In-Charge of pollution control arrangement Before Emergency 1.
-Checking adequacy of pollution control arrangements by checking quality of liquid and gaseous effluents.
+10 In charge of transport and Keeping ready company's Vehicle. evacuation arrangement Keeping readies, a list with address & phone nos. of public transport ovacation analigoment companies offering vehicles for men and goods.
+Informing transporters to send vehicles and using own vehicles.
+Informing "Mutual-aid-companies "about transport requirements 5.Arranging medicines, food clothing etc., at outside shelters, during emergency.
+6. Act as alarm raiser 11 In-Charge of pollution control Before Emergency Site and Effluent Treatment Plant ' ' arrangement 1.Checking adequacy of pollution control arrangements by checking quality One and Emiderit Treatment rant anangement of liquid and gaseous effluents.
 Providing extra capacity if necessary.
 2. Checking workability of arrangements and making them functional.
-3. Ensuring regular preventive maintenance of such arrangements.
+Ensuring regular preventive maintenance of such arrangements.
 4. Keeping reagents ready.
 5. Ensuring through logbooks regular monitoring.
 During Emergency 1.
 Analysing the effluent and so needful to treat it.
-2. Ensuring quality of liquid & gaseous effluent before discharge.
-Site and Effluent Treatment Plant
+Ensuring quality of liquid & gaseous effluent before discharge.